 Service: Adjustment of Status

-“It’s a change for the good.
+When asked how becoming legal has changed Luis’ life, he responded: “It’s a change for the good.
 I feel free.
 I’m not hiding.
 I have a better job now.
-And I am able to travel to Mexico to see my friends and family without restriction.
-And thankfully, my son recovered.”
+And I am able to travel to Mexico to see my friends and family without restriction.”

+Luis also had some words for people who may be afraid to come to the Youngblood and Associates office or nervous about how the process works.
 “I hear a lot of people talk about their bad stories with other lawyers.
 I always tell people that Youngblood and Associates is trustworthy.
 I send lots of people here and I always tell them that they will answer all of their questions and be honest.
 I tell people not to be scared and that they will hear and understand all of their options and be clear whether they have a case.
-I know of attorneys in Texas that ask for money upfront and don’t do anything.
-(Our firm provides a free initial consultation.)
 I’m very thankful for their help.”